 and to the Greeks foolishness,

-The Greek view of the cross was different from the Jews; they viewed it as foolishness.
+The Greek view of the cross differed from that of the Jews; they viewed it as foolish.
 There was no way they could squeeze a crucified Christ into their system of thinking.

 God’s method for reaching those without Christ is to declare the message.

 Acceptance of the death of Christ for the individual is the beginning of the plan of God for the individual.
-The believer understands that God is perfect and can only accept perfect people in His presence.
+The believer understands God is perfect and can only accept perfect people in His presence.
 No one is perfect (Ro 3:10,23), so God declares believers perfectly righteous because of the death of Christ for every sin, past, present, and future.
 God’s plan is, therefore, based on His essence and character.
 That is why it is foolish for a finite man to figure it out.